SteeltoeOSS/Documentation/api/v2/configuration/hosted-extensions.md

 # Hosting Extensions

-Many cloud hosting providers, including Pivotal Cloud Foundry, dynamically provide port numbers at runtime.
+Many cloud hosting providers, including Cloud Foundry, dynamically provide port numbers at runtime.
 For ASP.NET Core applications, Steeltoe provides a extension methods for both `IWebHostBuilder` and `IHostBuilder` to read in these values and configure the application to lisen on the assigned port.

 ## UseCloudHosting